 I’ve been tweaking my basic backpacking cook system for some time.
-I really like my JetBoil, however when I am looking to save weight it becomes a focus of attention.
-Where I have currently ended up is a BRS 3000 with some home built additions, which comes in at a total of about 6oz compared to nearly 14oz for the JetBoil.
+I really like my JetBoil, however, when I am looking to save weight it becomes a focus of attention.
+Where I have currently ended up is a BRS 3000 with some home-built additions, which comes in at a total of about 6oz compared to nearly 14oz for the JetBoil.
 As you can see from the above picture – this is really compact.
 Everything I need is in the pot itself.
 Let’s break down the individual elements.

 The pot is a Toaks 750 ml Titanium pot.
-This is super light, comes with the lid and net bag and weighs a total of 3.6oz.
-The pot is pretty thin so the bottom will heat up quickly and if any burner has hot spots they will heat the pot unevenly, this make cooking a little more tricky than just boiling water.
+This is super light, comes with the lid and net bag, and weighs a total of 3.6oz.
+The pot is pretty thin so the bottom will heat up quickly and if any burner has hot spots they will heat the pot unevenly, this makes cooking a little more tricky than just boiling water.
 The standard 100g isobutane container fits perfectly inside.
-To help both wedge the container inside the pot and provide a cool surface to drink from, their are a pair of Snow Peak Hotlips.
+To help both wedge the container inside the pot and provide a cool surface to drink from, there are a pair of Snow Peak Hotlips.
 It’s great that these serve a dual purpose.

 There are two components that I have made on my own.
 The cozy and the windshield.
 I made the cozy is made from some welders carbon.
 This is pretty to easy to work with and can be cut with a normal pair of scissors.
 It has a little bit of stretch to it so I cut it just so that it would be snug when stitched together.
-Originally I used thread to join the ends – with a thought I might have to go to a high temperature thread.
+Originally I used thread to join the ends – with a thought I might have to go to a high-temperature thread.
 Then I just stapled the two sides together and that seems to work well.
 The cozy both helps with keeping the contents of the pot warm and makes it really comfortable to pick up.

 I quickly realized that the stove needs a windshield because the burner is very sensitive to breezes.
-The windshield is just a piece of aluminum flashing from Home Depot, which is cut to fit around the pot and about 1 1/2” wide.
+The windshield is just a piece of aluminum flashing from Home Depot, which is cut to fit around the pot and is about 1 1/2” wide.
 It stays in place by tucking it between the pot and the cozy and tucks inside the pot for storage.
 If the windshield is too deep then it looks like not enough air gets to the flame and it starts to burn yellow, so you have to play with this a little.

 I did a couple of performance benchmarks of this system versus my JetBoil.
 These were pretty much done under ideal conditions.